Tanzania—its beauty and promise—distilled.

 - What are the arrival and departure airports for child’s trip?

-You will need to arrange transportation for child to and from JFK International Airport (JFK) in New York.
-Overland will coordinate group flights between New York and Tanzania.
+You will need to arrange transportation for child to and from Logan International Airport (BOS) in Boston.
+Overland will coordinate group flights between Boston and Tanzania.
 We will provide more specific travel information once we have placed your child on a program.

 - Please tell me about safety at Overland.